solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

   .rpc();
 ```

-The second caveat is that your'll have to call one of the following methods from
+The second caveat is that you'll have to call one of the following methods from
 inside your rust instruction function to load the account:

 - `load_init` when first initializing an account (this will ignore the missing